michaelshimeles/nextjs-starter-kit/README.md

 - Webhooks: Set up webhooks for Clerk (if using auth) at `/api/auth/webhook` and for Stripe (if using payments) at `/api/payments/webhook`.
 - Customize the landing page, dashboard, and other components as needed.
 - Modify the Prisma schema in `prisma/schema.prisma` if you need to change the database structure.

+## Important Security Notes

+- Enable Row Level Security (RLS) in your Supabase project to ensure data protection at the database level.
+- Always make Supabase calls on the server-side (in API routes or server components) to keep your service key secure.

 ## Learn More